yellowled/yl-bp/docs/scss.md

 ## `ext`

-`_normalize.scss` contains [normalize.css](github.com/necolas/normalize.css). `_base.scss` contains some useful base styles not covered by normalize – styles that are not set there because they are “too design-related”, yet used very often – as well as styles needed for the [Enable JS](http://www.enable-javascript.com) hint. `_colors.scss` contains constants for a [better color palette](http://clrs.cc/). `plugins` contains mixins for JS/jQuery plugins included in the boilerplate:
+`_normalize.scss` contains [normalize.css](github.com/necolas/normalize.css). `_base.scss` contains some useful base styles not covered by normalize – styles that are not set there because they are “too design-related”, yet used very often – as well as styles needed for the [Enable JS](http://www.enable-javascript.com) hint. `_colors.scss` contains constants for a [better color palette](http://clrs.cc/). `plugins` contains mixins for JS/jQuery plugins included in the boilerplate, which are included through `_plugins.scss`:

 * [AccessibleTabs](https://github.com/ginader/Accessible-Tabs)
 * [Cycle 2](https://github.com/malsup/cycle2)